diakweb/docker-tinytinyrss/README.md

     docker exec -it tinytinyrss git pull

-If needed, to updat ethe schema, executre this command :
+If needed, to update the schema, execute this command :

     docker exec --user apache -it ttrss php ./update.php --update-schema